dapr/docs/daprdocs/content/en/operations/security/app-api-token.md

 ### Self-hosted

-To rotate the configured token in self-hosted, simply set the `APP_API_TOKEN` environment variable to the new value and restart the `daprd` process.
+To rotate the configured token in self-hosted, update the `APP_API_TOKEN` environment variable to the new value and restart the `daprd` process.

 ### Kubernetes

-To rotate the configured token in Kubernates, update the previously created secret with the new token in each namespace.
-You can do that using `kubectl patch` command, but the easiest way to update these in each namespace is by using manifest:
+To rotate the configured token in Kubernates, update the previously-created secret with the new token in each namespace.
+You can do that using `kubectl patch` command, but a simpler way to update these in each namespace is by using a manifest:

 ```yaml
 apiVersion: v1